Paul E. Johnson

-Paul E. Johnson (born August 15, 1942 in Los Angeles, California) is an American historian and professor emeritus at University of South Carolina.
+Paul E. Johnson (born August 15, 1942) is an American historian and professor emeritus at University of South Carolina.

 Life

 Johnson earned his B.A. from the University of California, Berkeley, and graduated from the University of California, Los Angeles with a Ph.D. in 1975.
 He taught at Princeton University, Yale University, University of Utah, and University of South Carolina.